By Mayo Clinic Staff

-Systemic mastocytosis (mas-to-sy-TOE-sis) is a disorder caused by a genetic mutation that results in an excessive number of mast cells in your body.
+Systemic mastocytosis (mas-to-sy-TOE-sis) is a rare disorder caused by a mutation that results in an excessive number of mast cells in your body.
 Mast cells normally help protect you from disease and aid in wound healing.
-But if you have systemic mastocytosis, excess mast cells can build up in your skin, around blood vessels, in your respiratory, gastrointestinal and urinary tracts, or in reproductive organs.
-When triggered, these mast cells release substances that can overwhelm your body and result in symptoms such as facial flushing, itching, a rapid heartbeat, abdominal cramps, lightheadedness or even loss of consciousness.
-Common triggers include alcohol, temperature changes, spicy foods and certain medications.
+But if you have systemic mastocytosis, excess mast cells can build up in various parts of your body.

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

 For appointments or more information, call the Central Appointment Office at 507-538-3270 7 a.m. to 6 p.m.
 Central time, Monday through Friday or complete an online appointment request form.

 - U.S. Patients

 See information on patient services at the three Mayo Clinic locations, including transportation options and lodging.

 Doctors trained in allergic diseases and other disciplines conduct basic and clinical research in potential diagnostic tests and treatments for systemic mastocytosis.
 Staff in the Allergic Diseases Research Laboratory at the Mayo Clinic campus in Minnesota conduct research in systemic mastocytosis.

 See a list of publications by Mayo authors on PubMed, a service of the National Library of Medicine.